Skip to content

 Still Breathing

 The cloaca is the all-purpose final stop at the end of the turtle’s digestive track.
-(Other reptiles, as well as birds and fish, have a similar setup.)
+(Other reptiles, as well as birds and fish, have similar setups.)
 Because this area is so rich in blood vessels, the turtle can use it to take in oxygen from the surrounding water in winter and doesn’t need to use its lungs.

 The scientific term for this process is cloacal respiration – and it only works in winter.
 In warmer weather, turtles can actually drown if they stay underwater too long because they need a lot more oxygen to survive.